retreaver/core-api-docs/source/includes/_rtb.md

 Each response includes key details such as:

 	The destination phone number to route the call to
+	A SIP address to route the call to
 	The expected payout
 	The required duration (in seconds) of the call